 Sportspersons at the highest level have adopted this strategy to fend off pressure to perform

-Now, you may not understand why some of these things work, but there is science behind these steps, which I’ve covered in Faced Nerves and Panic Attack in Exams?
-Learn 7 (Research-Backed) Ways to Control It
+Now, you may not understand why some of these things work, but there is science behind these steps, which I’ve covered in how to control nerves in exams?

 You would have heard these before, but to reinforce things some of which get ignored and can become a source of anxiety: